-Nyechen Dongkarla stands on the hilltop between Paro and Thimphu valleys.
-It is the great sacred place and meadow on the mountain of about 3655 meters above sea level.
-It is about 18 kilometers from nearest main road.
+Nye chen Dongkarla stands on the hilltop between the Paro and Thimphu valleys.
+It is a sacred meadow on the mountain, situated at an elevation of about 3655 meters above sea level and approximately 18 kilometers from the nearest main road.

-Dongkarla was blessed by the Terton (treasure discoverer) Tshering Dorji in 15th century.
-He was the student of Drubwang Rinchen Chodor at Mendrup Goenpa.
-While he was studying there, he saw a bright blaze on the pinnacle of the mountain.
-Following the illumined blaze every night, he sent a monk to ensure it.
-Upon reaching there, monk saw the lake surrounded by a pair of deer, where a statue coloured dark was on the surface.
+Nye chen Dongkarla was blessed by the Terton (treasure discoverer) Tshering Dorji in the 15th century, who was a student of Drubwang Rinchen Chodor at Mendrup Goenpa.
+While studying there, Tshering Dorji saw a bright blaze on the pinnacle of the mountain.
+Following the illuminated blaze every night, he sent a monk to verify it.
+Upon reaching the site, the monk discovered a lake surrounded by a pair of deer, with a dark-colored statue floating on the surface.

-We can also see the footprint of terton Tshering Dorji on the stone slab.
-It is preserved still today, as one of the important relics of the temple.
-Terton’s Lekbum (volume of scriptures), Ritual bell and Vajra (dorji) are also preserved there.
-The Treasure Ritual Dragger (Ter-Phub) is also one of the many sacred relics in the temple.
+Visitors can observe the footprint of Terton Tshering Dorji on a stone slab, preserved as an important relic of the temple.
+Terton’s Lekbum (volume of scriptures), Ritual bell, and Vajra (dorji) are also preserved, along with the Treasure Ritual Dragger (Ter-Phub).